AndrePatri/WheeBBot-v1/README.md

 - [ ] Testing the effectiveness of balancing/navigation

-- [ ] Moving to v2
+- [ ] Move to v2 (actuated legs)

 Possible hardware improvements:

   - [ ] Test the performance of the RP2040 w.r.t. the Nano IoT

-  - [ ] Absolute encoders
+  - [ ] Absolute encoders/ actuators improvements

-  - [ ] Deploy the controller on an additional microcontroller to improve RT performance?
+  - [ ] Deploy the controller on a host pc to improve computation time?